-4.12.32 The Green Belt Review (2018) found the parcel of land reflecting this site boundary to make a 'medium' overall contribution to the Green Belt purposes, influenced by the relatively high degree of enclosure, brownfield status of part of the site (former colliery and associated uses) and because it does not have a strong sense of openness or countryside character.
-It also found the site to have 'good' development potential.
-It's scale and location, particularly in relation to the transport network, makes it ideal for employment uses to meet the identified employment needs.
-It will also support the delivery of the SRFI on Parkside East (site 7EA).
-4.12.33 The site is located within 1km of an area within the 20% most deprived population in the UK, so not only will development of the site bring wider economic benefits, but it will also help to reduce poverty and social exclusion, and due to its public transport links, would help to reduce the need to travel by car.
-4.12.34 The relevance of paragraph 138 of the NPPF should also be noted given the importance of giving "first consideration to land which has been previously developed and / or is well-served by public transport" when a conclusion has been reached that it is necessary to release Green Belt land for development.
+4.12.32 The Green Belt Review (2018) found the parcel of land reflecting this site boundary to make a 'medium' overall contribution to the Green Belt purposes, influenced by the relatively high degree of enclosure, brownfield status of part of the site (former colliery and associated uses) and because it does not have a strong sense of openness or countryside noted given the importance of giving "first consideration to land which has been previously developed and / or is well-served by public transport" when a conclusion has been reached that it is necessary to release Green Belt land for development.
 The exceptional circumstances for removing land from the Green Belt to meet identified development needs is set out in the Reasoned Justification to Policy LPA02 and given the brownfield nature of much of this site, and for the other reasons set out, there are exceptional circumstances justifying the removal of this site from the Green Belt."
-MM008 37 LPA04.1 Section 1 "1EA: Omega South Western, Land north of Finches Plantation, Bold; 2EA: Land at Florida Florida Farm North, Slag Lane, Haydock 22 6EA: Land west of" Delete footnote 22
+MM008 37 LPA04.1 Section 1 "1EA: Omega South Western, Land north of Finches Plantation, Bold; 2EA: Land at Florida Florida Farm North, Slag Lane, Haydock22 6EA: Land west of ..."

 38 Section 5 "5.
-The masterplans for each Strategic Employment Site, and any planning application for development within any other allocated employment site, must address the site specific requirements set out in Appendix 5 (in the case of sites 1EA, and 6EA, 2EA and 8EA) and Policiesy LPA10 and LPA12 (in the case of sites 7EA and 8EA)."
+The masterplans for each Strategic Employment Site, and any planning application for development within any other allocated employment site, must address the site specific requirements set out in Appendix 5 (in the case of sites 1EA, and 6EA, 2EA and 8EA) and Polic ies y LPA10 and LPA12 (in the case of site s 7EA and 8EA)."
 MM009 40 LPA05 "1.
-In the period from 1 April 2016 to 31 March 203 7 5 a minimum of Section 1 9,23410,206 net additional dwellings should be provided in the Borough of St. Helens, at an average of at least 486 dwellings per annum."
-MM009 40 Section 3 "a) at least 40 dwellings per hectare (dph) on sites that are within or adjacent to St. Helens or Earlestown Town Centres; and b) at least 30 dph on allestown town centres . that are within or adjacent to a district or local centre or in other locations that are well served by frequent bus or train services; and c) at least 30 dph on other sites that are within an existing urban area.
-Densities of less than 30 dph will only be appropriate where they are necessary to achieve a clear planning objective, such as avoiding harm to the character or appearance of the area."
-Section 4b) "b) If annual monitoring demonstrates the deliverable housing land supply falls significantly below the required level, taking into account the requirements in relation to housing delivery set out in national policy, a partial or full plan review update will be considered to bring forward additional sites."
+In the period from 1 April 2016 to 31 March 203 7 5 a minimum of Section 1 9,23 4 10,206 net additional dwellings should be provided in the Borough of St. Helens, at an average of at least 486 dwellings per annum."
+MM009 40 Section 3 "a) at least 40 dwellings per hectare (dph) on sites that are within or adjacent to St. Helens or Earlestown Town Centres; and b) at least 30 dph on all sites outside St. Helens and Earlestown town centres. that are within or adjacent to a district or local centre or in other locations that are well served by frequent bus or train services; and c) at least 30 dph on other sites that are within an existing urban area.
+Densities of less than 30 dph will only be appropriate where they are necessary to achieve a clear planning objective , such as avoiding harm to the character or appearance of the area."
+Section 4b) "b) ...
+If annual monitoring demonstrates the deliverable housing land supply falls significantly below the required level, taking into account the requirements in relation to housing delivery set out in national policy , a partial or full plan review update will be considered to bring forward additional sites."
 41 Table 4.5 Updated version of Table 4.5 provided in Annex 7 to replace Table 4.5 in the LPSD, to remove site 3HA as an allocation and update other sites to reflect the latest housing trajectory